Neat-Keat/TUnotes/SEM5/BIOL200/Day 21.md

 	d.
 Labrador retriever
 	e. none of the above

-16. What happens to the electron's energy as it moves thru the ETF?
+16. What happens to the electron's energy as it moves thru the ETC?
 	a. the electrons gain energy thru each transfer
 	*b. the electrons lose energy thru each transfer*
 	c. the energy content is unchanged